Skip to the content.

 Each logical hearing — say, “sentencing for Smith” — gets a stable hearing_key (kebab-case, e.g. smith-sentencing) assigned on first observation.
 Reschedules and detail updates land on the same row.
 The Google Calendar event id is derived deterministically from sha1(case_id::hearing_key), so the same logical hearing is the same calendar event across syncs, reschedules, and database restores.

 Filing deadlines work the same way, in a parallel deadlines table with a separate deadline_key.
-Renderers don’t care which is which — both are projected into the same shape before the ICS / gcal layer ever sees them.
+Renderers don’t care which is which — both are mapped into the same shape before the ICS / gcal layer ever sees them.

 Three-tier short-circuit